Setareh Shayanfar

 About

-Setareh is a Psychologist in Supervised Practice with the College of Psychologists of Ontario.
-She completed her clinical residency at The Ottawa Hospital with rotations in the Rehabilitation Centre, Psychological Consultation Services for Inpatients, and Pain Clinic.
-Prior to her residency, she received clinical training at Princess Margaret Cancer Centre, Toronto Western Hospital, university counselling centres, and private practice.
-Her research has focused on examining the interpersonal patterns between therapists and clients as well as how therapists can effectively navigate and resolve impasses in therapy to facilitate a successful change process.
+Setareh is a Clinical and Health Psychologist with the College of Psychologists of Ontario.
+She obtained her PhD from the University of Toronto and completed her clinical residency at The Ottawa Hospital, where she worked closely with individuals dealing with a wide range of health concerns, disabilities, and co-occurring mental health issues in both outpatient and inpatient services.
+Prior to her residency, she received clinical training at Princess Margaret Cancer Centre, where she provided assessment and therapy to patients at different stages of their cancer trajectory as well as sexual health counselling to patients and their partners through Prostate Cancer Rehabilitation Clinic.
+She also conducted comprehensive psychodiagnostic assessments with patients pre and post bariatric surgery at Toronto Western Hospital.
+In addition to her hospital placements, she has trained and worked at university counselling centres and private practice settings.
+Her research has looked at the interpersonal patterns between therapists and clients including how therapists can effectively navigate and resolve ruptures in therapy to facilitate a successful change process.

 Residency – The Ottawa Hospital